CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 Despite regular contradictory recommendation, many users also store important data exclusively locally.
 For example, data is often stored in local user directories rather than on a central file server.
 E-mails are often only archived locally.
 This procedure can lead to the following problems:

 * Data loss on hardware defects and
-* no access to relevant data in case of substitution.But even if basic requirements for central storage are adhered to, often additional local copies of the centrally stored data are created.
+* no access to relevant data in case of substitution.
+But even if basic requirements for central storage are adhered to, often additional local copies of the centrally stored data are created.
 This can lead to the following problems:

 * Waste of local storage space,
 * premature or non-deletion of data and